Abdominal Massage is a holistic system

-This concept has been slowly squeezed to death by western medicine which increasingly specializes in smaller and smaller areas of the body and attempts to treat them individually and out of context.
+This concept has been slowly squeezed to death by western medicine.
+It increasingly specializes in smaller and smaller areas of the body and attempts to treat them individually and out of context.

 Traditional eastern medicine is based on a much more holistic model that sees the body as a pulsating, vibrating, and interconnected system.
 This approach is also often used in western alternative health care.

 How massaging one area can effect the entire body

 The principle of reflexology, a well-known therapy, is that by pressing certain points on the foot, the effect will reach all areas of the body.

 Abdominal massage therapy works the same way.
 It is not just a localized massage application, but a system to treat the entire physical body and the emotional body.

 Physical results can be impressive.
 I had several clients who came to me with severe constipation problems.
 After one “Dancing Hands Abdominal Massage” session, some of them were not only relieved of their constipation but ended up with diarrhea for up to two days.

 This is an excellent result in this case.
 It is the body’s way of rapidly flushing out all poisons.